 In 1897 his realism became tinged with Symbolist influence, in a series of landscape paintings rendered in non naturalistic violet and green tones.
 What some call his Modernist period (1899-1900) followed under influence of the work of Rossetti, Steinlen, Toulouse-Lautrec and Edvard Munch.

 The Rose Period (1905-1907) is characterized by a more cheery style with orange and pink colors, with many harlequins.
-He met Fernande Olivier, a model for sculptors and artists, in Paris in 1904, and many of these paintings are influenced by his warm relationship with her.
+He met Fernande Olivier, a model for sculptors and artists, in Paris

 Picasso's African-influenced Period (1907-1909) begins with the two figures on the right in his painting, Les Demoiselles d'Avignon, which were inspired by African artifacts.
 Formal ideas developed during this period lead directly into the Cubist period that follows.